fuzail1011/fake_detect_system/README.md

 On your terminal, run the [detector.py](https://github.com/fuzail1011/fake_detect_system/blob/nothemain/detector.py) file as `python detector.py "your_test_image_location.jpg"`
 Replace your_test_image_location with the actual location of the image that you want to detect as real or fake
 Note: The image format has to be in `.jpg`

+## Model
+The model used is a `ResNet-50`
+It is an improved CNN which is 50 layers deep.
+This model is excellent for image processing, and can evaluate images with a high accuracy.
+The model is implemented using Tensorflow and Keras libraries.
+It was run for 40 epochs, after which the accuracy of the model was consistently above 0.95

+Model Architecture
+- Input Shape: (224, 224, 3) - Typically, RGB images of size 224x224 pixels.
+- Total Number of Parameters: 25,636,712
+- Total Number of Trainable Parameters: 25,583,592
+- Total Number of Non-trainable Parameters: 53,120